-2. In 'Up' mode, use the timer interrupt instead of halting the counter and reading out the again.
+2. In 'Up' mode, use the timer interrupt instead of halting the counter and reading out the value in TAxR/TBxR

-3. When halting the timer counter in 'Up' mode, reinitialize the timer before starting to run
+3. When halting the timer counter in 'Up' mode, reinitialize the timer before starting to run again.

-TB25 TB Module
+TB Module TB25